sec-bit/ckb-zkp/src/gadget/README.md

 #### Features

-Given a verification path of a merkletree, and a leaf node and root node.
-Verify that the leaf node's calculation result on the verification path is the same as the expected root node.
+Given a Merkle tree verification path (Merkle proof), and a leaf node and a root node, verify that the results computed for the leaf node on this verification path are the same as the root node.

 #### Constraint

-There are 3 types of constraints in merkletree
+There are 3 types of constraints in merkletree:

 - merkletree calculates the constraints of each left_digests and right_digests on the path.
-Every bit on the hash needs to satisfy $ digests [i] * (1-digests [i]) = 0 $ so the total number of constraints here is $ (2 * digest\_size-1) * tree\_depth $.
+Every bit on the hash needs to satisfy `digests[i] * (1 - digests[i]) = 0` so the total number of constraints here is `(2 * digest_size - 1) * tree_depth`.
 - A hash constraint from the lowest level of merkletree to the root node tree_depth (where tree_depth is the actual tree height minus 1).
-Assuming each hash constraint x, the total constraint is $ tree \ _depth * x $
+Assuming each hash constraint x, the total constraint is `tree_depth * x`
 - Determine the left and right positions of the leaf hash node and the internal hash node by the bit of address_bit.
-The constraint of each hash bit is: $ is\_right * (right.bits [i]-left.bits [i]) = (input.bits [i]-left.bits [i]) $ digest_size Constraint, looping tree_depth altogether.
-Numer of constraints: $ digest\_size * tree\_depth $.
+The constraint of each hash bit is: `is_right * (right.bits[i] - left.bits[i]) = (input.bits[i] - left.bits[i])` digest_size Constraint, looping tree_depth altogether.
+Number of constraints: `digest_size * tree_depth`.
 - Finally, the hash result calculated by the circuit is compared with the expected hash result.
-The circuit constraints are: $ root\_digest [i] * 1 = computed\_root [i] $ digests_size constraints.
+The circuit constraints are: `root_digest[i] * 1 = computed_root[i]` digests_size constraints.

 #### Code